sinastiller/memory-card-game/TESTING.md

 * When clicking on the cards to find two matching cards, the user was able to click on more than two in a small amount of time.
 To prevent this from happening I declared a variable secureBoard, that will only allow two cards to be clicked on at the same time and only when they have been flipped back, is the user able to choose the next two cards.
 * I introduced the restoreCard(), so the user is able to reclick on the same card, which was selected in the last move.
 Also if the user clicks twice on the same card, another card still needs to be clicked on the execute the checkForMatch() and start a new flip round of choosing the next two cards.
 * When game restarts, matched cards from previous round aren't clickable.
 For fixing this issue I re-added the .addEventListener("click", flipCard)) for all the cards, so each card is clickable again.
+* Images weren't showing on mobile devices, so I changed the filepath of imgSrc to the raw filepath of the image.
+* Updating the requiredInput(), so user has to enter at least 2 letters for their name.